 People with HIV infection (and their families) need a great deal of support, as well as monitoring and drug treatment for the patient.
 Management also includes the treatment of any specific complications of HIV infection.
-See separate article Managing HIV-positive Individuals in Primary Care.
+See the separate Managing HIV-positive Individuals in Primary Care article.

 Co-existing viral hepatitis